 Gas & Hazardous Materials

-All Clients or Exhibitors wishing to utilise gas cylinders or appliances must obtain written approval from the organiser not less than 30 business days from the event.
+All Clients or Exhibitors wishing to utilise gas cylinders or appliances must obtain written approval from the organiser and the venue ICC Sydney no less than 28 business days out from the event.
 Each application will be assessed with the safety of the patrons as its prime concern.
 The ICC reserves the right to accept or reject any application.

 Gas cylinders delivered onsite may be refused if the delivery was done without prior approval or if the representative of the exhibitor in attendance is not present to accept the cylinders.